qinguorui2001/tp/docs/DeveloperGuide.md

 </p>

 #### Design considerations
-**Aspect: Adds assignment to persons in the specified module who are in the current displayed list or to all persons in the specified module:**
+**Aspect: Adds assignment to persons in the specified module who are in the currently displayed list or to all persons in the specified module:**

-* **Alternative 1:** Adds assignment to persons in the specified module who are in the current displayed list
+* **Alternative 1:** Adds assignment to persons in the specified module who are in the currently displayed list
   * Pros: Allows user to add assignment to a more specific group of persons
   * Cons: User has to carry out `list` command first if addition of assignments is desired for all persons